Online Teaching and Learning

 - Import a sample communication/teaching plan from CanvasCommons.

 - Customize the communication plan to meet the needs of your course.

 - Set up automated announcements.

 A quality online course has a lot of moving parts.
 Focus on the pieces that are most important for a good student experience.
 These are the minimum elements that should be ready to go the week before the start of classes:

 - Your Canvas course shell is published – Publish the shell as soon as you get it (students won’t see it until the class start date).

-- The final syllabus is available in Canvas (note the recent COVID-19 additions to the UF Syllabus Policy).
+- The final syllabus is available in Canvas.

 - Placeholders for all assignments, discussions, quizzes, and exams are set up in Canvas.

 - All deadlines and points are set in Canvas